cooler333/Highway/README.md

 ...but on Swift.
 Then you have found it!

-Highway is implementation of TEA/MVU architecture pattern using Swift.
+Highway is implementation of Redux-like architecture pattern using Swift.

 ## Features

-- Cancellable side effects (cancel outdated network requests)
 - Do not use 3rd party libraries
-- use Combine
 - 100% business logic code coverage
-- Lightweight: 2 structs, 1 enum, 2 final classes; less than 200 lines of code
+- Lightweight
+- Multiple stores can share and mutate the same state to sync app state

 #### We're open to merge requests